rachelzuercher/MOW_FL/README.md

 This repository includes data and analysis scripts for the following article:

 Zuercher, R., R. Brumbaugh, K. Freeman, R. Layko, D. Kochan, A. Harborne.
-Identifying the drivers of coral reef biomass in the Florida Keys to assess potential conservation actions. *In prep.*
+Identifying the drivers of coral reef biomass in the Florida Keys to assess potential management actions. *In prep.*

 ---
 ## Collaborators: